-In the interim between the pause in screening and the termination of the studies due to the COVID-19 pandemic, several subjects remained in the study who could not attend clinic visits.
-These subjects were allowed to conduct remote visits via telephone or video, or site staff could have visited subjects in their homes.
+Subjects who cannot attend clinic visits due to the COVID-19 pandemic are allowed to participate in remote visits via telephone or video, or site staff can visit subjects in their homes.

-Some safety assessments may not have been performed, or may have been performed under different circumstances, due to the subject not being able to come to the clinic.
-Modifications and accommodations for safety assessments in the context of remote visits are described briefly below:
+Some safety assessments may not be able to be performed, or may be performed under different circumstances, due to the subject not being able to come to the clinic.
+Modifications and accommodations for safety assessments in the context of remote visits are described briefly below.